MinghuiChen43/awesome-deep-phenomena/README.md

   - Boris Hanin, Mihai Nica. *ICLR 2020*
   - Digest: We prove the precise scaling, at finite depth and width, for the mean and variance of the neural tangent kernel (NTK) in a randomly initialized ReLU network.
 The standard deviation is exponential in the ratio of network depth to width.
 Thus, even in the limit of infinite overparameterization, the NTK is not deterministic if depth and width simultaneously tend to infinity.

+- Towards Explaining the Regularization Effect of Initial Large Learning Rate in Training Neural Networks. [[paper]](https://arxiv.org/abs/1907.04595) [[code]](https://github.com/cwein3/large-lr-code)
+  - Yuanzhi Li, Colin Wei, Tengyu Ma. *NeurIPS 2019*
+  - Digest: The key insight in our analysis is that the order of learning different types of patterns is crucial: because the small learning rate model first memorizes easy-to-generalize, hard-to-fit patterns, it generalizes worse on hard-to-generalize, easier-to-fit patterns than its large learning rate counterpart.

 - Invariant Risk Minimization. [[paper]](https://arxiv.org/abs/1907.02893) [[code]](https://github.com/facebookresearch/InvariantRiskMinimization)
   - Martin Arjovsky, Léon Bottou, Ishaan Gulrajani, David Lopez-Paz.
   - Digest: We introduce Invariant Risk Minimization (IRM), a learning paradigm to estimate invariant correlations across multiple training distributions.
 To achieve this goal, IRM learns a data representation such that the optimal classifier, on top of that data representation, matches for all training distributions.
 Through theory and experiments, we show how the invariances learned by IRM relate to the causal structures governing the data and enable out-of-distribution generalization.

+- Benign Overfitting in Linear Regression. [[paper]](https://arxiv.org/abs/1906.11300)
+  - Peter L. Bartlett, Philip M. Long, Gábor Lugosi, Alexander Tsigler. *PNAS*
+  - Digest: By studying examples of data covariance properties that this characterization shows are required for benign overfitting, we find an important role for finite-dimensional data: the accuracy of the minimum norm interpolating prediction rule approaches the best possible accuracy for a much narrower range of properties of the data distribution when the data lies in an infinite dimensional space versus when the data lies in a finite dimensional space whose dimension grows faster than the sample size.

 - The Normalization Method for Alleviating Pathological Sharpness in Wide Neural Networks. [[paper]](https://arxiv.org/abs/1906.02926)
   - Ryo Karakida, Shotaro Akaho, Shun-ichi Amari. *NeurIPS 2019*